monapatel91/comp-librarary/CONTRIBUTING.md

 - If related to an issue then format the title as `Issue #1: Title Here`
 - If related to a story/defect in Agility then format the title as `S-12345: Story Title Here` or `D-12345: Defect Title`.
 - PR should be marked as `draft` if still a work in progress and `ready for review` once your code changes are complete.
-- Please provide enough information so that others will have proper context.
-- Checklist of changes made should be added to the PR description
+- List of **Changes Made** should be added at the top of the pull request
-- Please extend `e2e` and `unit` tests accordingly.
-- Make sure there are no default exports
+- Thoroughly review and complete the **Author Checklist** on your pull request.
 - Update your PR with the issue # that your PR resolves if applicable.
 [More info](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword.)

 # Component vs. Demo